A Guide to Iceland in August

 August marks the start of a transitional season in Iceland, where the season slowly begins to shift into fall.
 But the beauty of Iceland’s late summer is that it’s still technically summer, meaning there are still plenty of daylight hours to explore Iceland, combined with amazing activities and festivals as well as agreeable weather.

-Weather and Temperatures in Iceland in August
+Iceland Weather in August

-Iceland Temperature in August
+Average Temperature****s in August

 Let’s face it - it just doesn’t get hot in Iceland.
 That being said, August is one of the warmest months of the year, and your last chance to experience summer before the island slips into fall.
 Here’s what you can expect in terms of temperatures in Iceland during August:

-- Reykjavík & South Iceland: 10-14°C (50-57°F), but warmer days can reach 16-20°C (61-68°F).
+- Reykjavík & South Iceland: 10-14°C (50-57°F), but occasional warmer days can reach 16-20°C (61-68°F).

-- North Iceland & East Fjords: Generally a little cooler, with averages of 8-12°C (46-54°F).
+- North Iceland & East Fjords: Generally a little cooler, with typical highs of 8-12°C (46-54°F).

-- Westfjords & Highlands: Cooler evenings, with temperatures dropping to 5-10°C (41-50°F) at night.
+- Westfjords & Highlands: Cooler evenings, with low temperatures dropping to 5-10°C (41-50°F) at night.

 Rain & Wind in Iceland in August

-- Wind: Apart from the Highlands, winds tend to be lower in the earlier part of August.
+Wind: Apart from the Highlands, winds tend to be lower in the earlier part of August.
 Towards the end of the month, high winds or gusts become more commonplace as we shift into fall.

-Daylight Hours in Iceland in August
+Daylight Hours in August

 - Early August: Around 18 hours of daylight, with the sun setting around 10:30-11:00 PM.